The Jerome Avenue “El”

 -

 We know humans adapt to all kinds of stress and misfortune, but what happens to us when good things come our way?
-Can we get used to riches, beauty, fame and even being in love to the point that they no longer give us a natural high?
+Can we get used to riches, beauty, fame and even being in love, to the point that they no longer give us a natural high?
 Unfortunately, the answer is yes.
 In a wonderful book called The How of Happiness, Sonja Lyubomirsky cites an extensive body of research indicating that when good things happen to us, eventually the magic wears off, and we return to the baseline level of happiness (or unhappiness) we had before.
 This process is called “hedonic adaptation” and shows that indeed, parties weren’t built to last.

 Fortunately, Dr. Lyubomirsky has identified a number of strategies, such as the practice of gratitude, that can help us improve our moods, increase optimism and strengthen our relationships.
 She’s not simply making extravagant promises, because her recommendations are based on sound behavioral research.
 Please check out her book - you’ll learn a lot, as I did.